Ventura County Qualified Biologist Program

 This webpage is for biological consultants who wish to apply to become a County Approved Qualified Biologist.
 Please note that the open enrollment period to become a Qualified Biologist is currently CLOSED.
 Applications will only be accepted outside this period under the following circumstances:

-• Restoration Specialists
+- Restoration Specialists

-• Existing Qualified Biologists updating their qualifications
+- Existing Qualified Biologists updating qualifications or renewing their MOU

 If these circumstances apply to you, please proceed to the instructions listed under “Application Submittal Requirements” below.